NJ Cooling Centers

 At-Home Tests

-Every U.S. household is eligible to order 4 free at-home COVID-19 tests.
 If you have health insurance, your insurance will pay you back for 8 at-home tests each month for each person on your plan.
 Designed for people with visual impairments, Ellume at-home COVID-19 tests provide audio instructions and test results through the use of a smartphone app.

 Next Steps After Testing